This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The Verdict: Can Sensitive Skin Tolerate "Hypoallergenic" Plating?

 Given the facts, can you rely on the "hypoallergenic" label on gold plated items?
+The answer requires careful consideration.

 The Short Answer: For individuals with known metal sensitivities, especially nickel allergy, standard gold plated jewellery marketed as "hypoallergenic" is generally NOT a reliable or safe long-term choice.